msysbio/microbetag/docs/tutorials/local.md

 - `.faa`: the reading frames as aminoacid sequences
 - `.ffn`: the reading frames as nucleic acid sequences

-`microbetag` will make use of the `.faa` files but since these files can be of use for a great range of tasks, we decided to keep them.

 {: .important-title}
 > SKIP THE ORFs PREDICTION (`prodigal`) STEP